Updated January 2022

 After being said that, it might be the best conical burrs grinder ever, I would suggest you to just use it as espresso or Moka pot.
 As far as I’m concerned, on the espresso size, the Niche Zero Grinder does its best also because those burrs are being designed from Mazzer to make espressos in a commercial environment.

 What about you?
 What do you think of home use grinder?
 Are you happy with the result you’re having?
+Are you extracting the best flavors possible?
 Share your thought below.

 I am an Italian coffee lover that pushed for the love of this “amazing drug” decided to come to London to study about coffee and its different extraction procedures and tastes.